Websoft9Archive/ansible-erpnext/docs/else-faq.md

 # FAQ

-#### which is install way of erpnext?

-Use the bench command to install, the official provides more source code installation methods.
+#### Which install solution for this ERPNext?

+Although official provides three installation methods, we use the **Manual installation** method.

-The general installation process of erpnext is as follows:
+The general installation process of ERPNext is as follows:

-1. Use the bench command to initialize a Frappe framework
+1. Use the **bench** command to initialize a Frappe framework
-2. Install erpnext app
+2. Install ERPNext app
-3. Create a site with the same name as erptext
+3. Create a site with the same name as ERPNext
 4. Connect the site with the app

-#### What are the relationships and differences between Frappe, bench and erpnext?
+#### What are the relationship and difference between Frappe, bench and ERPNext?

-Erpnext is based on [Frappe](https://github.com/frappe/frappe)Free ERP framework development.
-Frappe is a framework for rapid development of JS and python integrated applications.
-[Bench](https://github.com/frappe/bench)Is a cli tool in Frappe framework, which is used to create and manage Frappe based applications.
+[ERPNext](https://github.com/frappe/erpnext) is based on Frappe for free ERP framework development.
+[Frappe](https://github.com/frappe/frappe) is a framework for rapid development of JS and Python integrated applications.
+[Bench](https://github.com/frappe/bench) is a CLI tool of Frappe framework, which used to create and manage Frappe by commands.

-#### What is the principle of creating a site when installing erpnext?
+#### Why should create *site* for ERPNext installation?

 Frappe framework is mainly composed of two parts: app and site.
 App is the back-end Python code, and site is the front-end part for handling HTTP requests.

-#### Does erptext support external databases?
+#### Does ERPNext support external databases?

+Yes.
+Just need to modify the [database configuration file](/zh/stack-components.md#erpnext) and add db_host items in it.
-Yes, only in the database configuration file(/zh/stack)-components.md#erpnext)Add dB in_ Host is the external database address.
-For more database connection parameters, please refer to the official document [standard config](https://frappeframework.com/docs/user/en/basics/site_config#mandatory-settings)
+For more database connection parameters, please refer to the official document [Standard Config](https://frappeframework.com/docs/user/en/basics/site_config#mandatory-settings)

-#### What databases does erptext support?
+#### What databases does ERPNext support?

 MariaDB and PostgreSQL